Dispute Resolution Policy

 check_circle details of the complaint; and

-check_circle classification of the complaint (Refer to section 6).
+check_circle classification of the complaint (which can be found here).

 Once the complaint is received, the Compliance Manager must immediately acknowledge receipt of the complaint using the preferred contact method of the complainant immediately and attempt to resolve the complaint within ten (10) calendar days of it being received.